How to build a sales process: A complete guide with examples

 What is a sales process?

-Why every sales rep needs a structured sales process?
+Why does every sales rep need a structured sales process?

 Selling without a structured sales process is like setting off on a road trip without directions.
 You might arrive eventually, but you'll waste time, take wrong turns, and miss opportunities along the way.